 What does that mean for bank and credit union websites?

 Financial services content falls under the YMYL umbrella.
-In fact, on page 9 of Google’s Search Quality Evaluator Guidelines, the document used by Search Quality evaluators, it specifically calls out financial information pages, defining them as “webpages that provide advice or information about investments, taxes, retirement planning, home purchase, paying for college or buying health insurance.
+In fact, on page 9 of Google’s Search Quality Evaluator Guidelines, the document used by Search Quality evaluators, it specifically calls out financial information pages, defining them as webpages that provide advice or information about investments, taxes, retirement planning, home purchase, paying for college or buying health insurance.
 If you have trouble financing any of these, especially insurance, then you should consider getting a few Insurance Quotes to make sure which plan you choose a plan you can afford.

 What this means is that it is critical for banks, credit unions, credit card companies and other finserv businesses and organizations to consider this update when creating content.
 Here are some things you can do to help ensure that your content meets Google’s standards.